 Everything we've covered so far in this chapter is pure Spring AOP.
-In this section, we're going to look at how you can use the AspectJ compiler/weaver instead of or in addition to Spring AOP if your needs go beyond the facilities offered by Spring AOP alone.
+In this section, we're going to look at how you can use the AspectJ compiler/weaver instead of, or in addition to, Spring AOP if your needs go beyond the facilities offered by Spring AOP alone.

-Spring ships with a small AspectJ aspect library (it's available standalone in your distribution as spring-aspects.jar, you'll need to add this to your classpath to use the aspects in it).
+Spring ships with a small AspectJ aspect library, which is available standalone in your distribution as spring-aspects.jar; you'll need to add this to your classpath in order to use the aspects in it.
 Section 6.8.1, "Using AspectJ to dependency inject domain objects with Spring" and Section 6.8.2, "Other Spring aspects for AspectJ" discuss the content of this library and how you can use it.
 Section 6.8.3, "Configuring AspectJ aspects using Spring IoC" discusses how to dependency inject AspectJ aspects that are woven using the AspectJ compiler.
-Finally, Section 6.8.4, "Using AspectJ Load-time weaving (LTW) with Spring applications" provides an introduction to load-time weaving for Spring applications using AspectJ.
+Finally, Section 6.8.4, "Load-time weaving with AspectJ in the Spring Framework" provides an introduction to load-time weaving for Spring applications using AspectJ.